roganhamby/diceless/README.md

 /roll dpl = D&D 5E's rolling with advantage
 /roll dph = rolling with disadvantage

+== Fate

+/fate +7 will roll 4dFATE DICE and add the modifier giving you a the result type, so /fate +12 gives:
+Rogan rolls the dice and fate giveth  0 -1 1 0 ... total is 12, FATE roll quality is Legendary.

 == Split

 /split will split D&D style money among party members.